nattyht/rnaseq_pipeline/generate_deseq2_normalised_counts/bam_to_norm_counts/README.md

-# Nextflow RNA-Seq Analysis Pipeline
+# Nextflow DESeq2 normalised counts from .bam pipeline

-This Nextflow script automates the process of downloading an Ensembl GTF file, generating feature counts from a list of BAM files, and performing DESeq2 analysis in R for RNA-Seq data analysis.
+This Nextflow script automates the process of downloading an Ensembl GTF file, generating feature counts from a list of BAM files, and performing DESeq2 analysis in R for generating normalised counts.

 ## Prerequisites